petr-fedorov/mali/README.md

 # MArket LIquidity (MALI)

 A stand-alone application for the transformation of the reconstructed order book events into a format suitable for a visualisation of market liquidity by [gnuplot](http://gnuplot.info/) or a similar application.
-An example of the visualisation is shown below:
+An example of the visualisation (a few minutes of LINK-USD trading on Coinbase) is shown below:

 ![](mali.png)

+Trades are shown as white or hardly coloured dots due to their small (relative to order book price level) volumes.

 ## Installation